core-unit-bioinformatics/workflow-smk-genome-hybrid-assembly/docs/README.md

 # Documentation for Snakemake workflow "genome hybrid assembly"

+**Disclaimer** the workflow is in prototype state and configuration may change at any time

 This workflow creates state-of-the-art genome hybrid assemblies for diploid vertebrate species.
 This version of the workflow was developed for the following scenario: